fls-bioinformatics-core/RnaChipIntegrator/README.markdown

 More information
 ----------------

-See the `README` document in the `doc` subdirectory for more detailed descriptions of each analysis, the available options, and the outputs from the program.
+See the `MANUAL.md` document in the `doc` subdirectory for more detailed descriptions of each analysis, the available options, and the outputs from the program.

 --